HimCh01/My_OpenFOAM/README.md

-Simple solvers development in OpenFOAM.
+Simple solvers and testcases development in OpenFOAM.